ucldc/ucldc-docs/docs/create-account.md

 3. A UCLDC Project Implementation team member will send a follow-up e-mail to you, to confirm once your account has been activated.
 At that point, you can log into the Nuxeo DAMS.

+4. All new user accounts will have read-only permissions by default.
+Each campus has a DAMS user that can grant user permissions on that campus as necessary.
+Refer to the [permissions section]({{ site.url }}{{ site.baseurl }}/docs/dams/permissions/) for information on granting permissions to users.

 <p style="text-align: center">
   <a class="button" target="_blank" href="https://nuxeo.cdlib.org/nuxeo/" style="margin-right: 5px;">
     <span class="glyphicon glyphicon-new-window" style="margin-right: 8px;"></span>Nuxeo DAMS